AbsaOSS/cobrix/README.md

           10  ADDRESS   PIC X(25).
           10  FILLER    PIC X(125).
 ```
-Such fields are dropped when imported into a Spark data frame by Cobrix.
-Some copybooks, however, have FILLER groups that
-contain non-filler fields.
+Such fields are dropped when imported into a Spark DataFrame by Cobrix.
+Some copybooks, however, have `FILLER` groups that contain non-filler fields.
 For example,
 ```cobol
       05  FILLER.
           10  NAME      PIC X(15).